freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-42.md

 All related radio buttons should have the same `name` attribute to create a radio button group.
 For example, `<label><input type="radio" name="animal"> cat</label>`.
 By creating a radio group, selecting a radio button will automatically deselect the other buttons within the same group.

-Add the `name` attribute with the value `indoor-outdoor` to each radio button.
+Add the `name` attribute with the value `indoor-outdoor` to the radio button.

 </section>